Examples of student work from the Herzing College Graphic Design Program (Toronto campus)

 This is all the work of talented graphic designers.
 Designers for TV and film help create the world the story unfolds in.
 They add atmosphere, realistic touches, and accessories that make the set feel real for actors and audiences.

 Annie Atkins is an award-winning, well-known graphic designer for film and television.
 She's worked on a long list of high-profile projects, including the Grand Budapest Hotel, The Boxtrolls, Vikings, Titanic: Blood and Steel, and Bridge of Spies.

 She focuses on the smallest details, ensuring historical accuracy of things like postage stamps, passports, love letters, and banknotes, creating items that perfectly fit the time and place of each story.

-Check out the short video below to meet Annie, and see examples of the amazing products she's designed for films.
+Check out the short video below to meet Annie and see examples of the amazing products she's designed for films.

 2. Graphic Design for Public Services & Spaces

-Where do those graphics on busses and subway trains come from?
+Where do those graphics on buses and subway trains come from?
 The ones that tell you what to do in case of emergency, where priority seating is, and how to find the nearest exit?

 What about the symbols and designs used in train stations, airports, and other public spaces, communicating everything from directions to rules of conduct?
 This is all the work of graphic designers.

 Graphic design is all around us, from public art galleries and museums to shopping malls, libraries, and transit systems.
 Design is used to communicate, inform, and inspire, around every corner.

 3. Graphic Design for Book Covers & Album Art